Of course, we have everything meticulously checked by our trademark attorneys.

 What trademark monitoring services are there?

-Only five infringement monitoring services exist.
+Watching of trademarks warn you when others try to register similar trademarks.
+Only five infringement services exist.
 These are:

 How does monitoring software work?